LazarSoft/jsqrcode/README.md

     <script src="dist/qrcode.js"></script>

-See [examples/browser/index.html](examples/browser/index.html) for a full example.
+See [examples/browser-upload/index.html](examples/browser-upload/index.html) for a very basic example using a file upload.